Governance Cockpit

 Tip

-For a meaningful representation of the roadmap, we recommend defining the validity periods of diagrams during diagram modeling.
+For a meaningful roadmap, we recommend defining the validity periods of diagrams during diagram modeling.

-Using this roadmap, you can present the validity periods of your current repository more clearly, identify overlaps or gaps, and respond early to expiring or upcoming processes.
+Using this roadmap, you can display the validity periods of your current repository more clearly, identify overlaps or gaps, and react early to expiring or upcoming processes.

 Note